 The majority of the bridge construction work will be done during standard construction hours.
-However roadwork outside standard hours will be required to minimise disruption to traffic flow throughout the life of the project.
+However work outside standard hours including night work will be required to minimise disruption to traffic flow throughout the life of the project.

 We will notify all road users and residents in advance of traffic changes and out-of-hours work.
 Electronic messaging signs and traffic alerts will be used to inform motorists of traffic changes related to the project, especially those affecting the Princes Highway.

 Community members and residents can also register to be added to our email distribution list by sending an email with your details to NowraBridgeProject@fultonhogan.com.au